mono/website/_posts/2017-11-13-mono-interpreter.md

 exists in 2017.
 Next as well as adding support for mixed-mode execution.

-It is one of the ways that Mono runs on WebAssembly for example.
+It is one of the ways that Mono runs on WebAssembly today for example (the other being the static compilation using LLVM)

 The interpreter is now part of mainline Mono and it passes a large part of our extensive test suites, you can use it today when building